Step 4: Full View

 Should Engineer A maintain his professional position and continue dissent under the threat of termination, resign in protest to avoid complicity in accepting non-conforming work, or subordinate his technical judgment to management's override in order to preserve his employment?

-Maintain Position and Seek Ethics Review Board's choice Persist in the technical dissent position despite the probation and termination threat, continuing to document concerns through available channels and seeking a formal ethics board review, accepting the career risk as the recognized cost of professional integrity under the Engineer Pressure Resistance principle.
+O1 Persist in the technical dissent position despite the probation and termination threat, continuing to document concerns through available channels and seeking a formal ethics board review, accepting the career risk as the recognized cost of professional integrity under the Engineer Pressure Resistance principle.
+Board's choice

 The Engineer Pressure Resistance principle holds that engineers must not subordinate their professional judgment to employment threats, implicitly requiring Engineer A to maintain his technical position despite probation.
 The Employment Loss Acceptance principle acknowledges that engineers may have to accept termination as the price of ethical whistleblowing, framing career sacrifice as a recognized cost of professional integrity.
 The Faithful Agent Obligation, however, requires loyalty to the employer after management has made its decision, and the Mandatory Withdrawal Threshold Not Met principle holds that no code-compelled external escalation exists in non-safety cases, leaving Engineer A in a position where he is expected to resist pressure but not required to act on that resistance in any externally meaningful way.
 Resignation as a distinct moral option, avoiding complicity without breaching loyalty through unauthorized disclosure, is not addressed by the Board's framework.